La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 Using **la'o** for all names rather than adapting them to Lojban, however, can make for a cumbersome text.

 Everything expressed in text should also be expressed in speech and vice versa.
 Therefore, there cannot be any punctuation which is not pronounced.
 This means that Lojban has a wide range of words to quote other words.
-All Lojban convert a text into a noun.
+All Lojban convert a text into an argument term.

 **lu** … **li'u** quote only text that is grammatically correct.
 To quote any Lojban text, we use **lo'u** … **le'u** quotes instead.